chef/chef-licensing/components/ruby/lib/chef_licensing/tui_engine/Readme.md

    This key is an optional and defaults to prompt_type of `say`.

-5. `paths`: `paths` key is another key of an interaction which accepts an array of interaction id to which it could be follow after the current responsibility of the interaction is complete.
+5. `paths`: `paths` key is another key of an interaction which accepts an array of interaction id to which it could be follow, after the current responsibility of the interaction is complete.
+Every interaction must have a path except for the `exit` interaction.

 6. `action`: `action`  key is another key of an interaction which accepts a method name.
 The methods are to be defined in `TUIActions` class.